ssmall90/Suggestion_App/README.md

 # Suggestion App

-Welcome to the Suggestion App repository!
+:question:  Welcome to the Suggestion App repository!
 This application is built using .NET and C# following a code-along course by Tim Corey on YouTube.

 ## Overview

-The Suggestion App is a web application built with the Blazor framework.
+💻: The Suggestion App is a web application built with the Blazor framework.
 This repo serves as a practical example of building a server-side Blazor application, integerated with a mongodb database, demonstrating the various concepts and techniques taught in the course.

 ## Key Features